basant0x01/custom-bash-scripts/README.md

 # My Personal custom-bash-scripts
-Here i have added my personal custom bash script for bugbounties.
+Here i have added my personal custom bash script for Security Assessment's.
 You can also use the tools for your testing purpose.

-## Tools
+## Tools / Script

 `asps` - Modified version of dirsearch that accepts lists of subdomains.